ssg-wsg/Community/guides/certificate/readme.md

 INTRODUCTION
 ------------

-This is a sample guide when creating an MTLS Application in Developer Portal by providing the Client Certificate and adding an Encryption Key to the Application.
+This is a sample guide when creating a Certificate (MTLS) Application in Developer Portal (https://developer.ssg-wsg.sg) by providing the Client Certificate and adding an Encryption Key to the Application.

 ------------